 This program is designed specifically for students who are graduating with a business-related degree and are interested in continuing immediately on with their studies to get an M.B.A.
 Students who have achieved academic equivalency at the undergraduate level for the M.B.A. foundation courses with a 3.00 or better in each course may require as few as 30 credit hours to complete the program.
-Concentrations are available in General Management, Health Services Management, Pharmaceutical Industry, Global Context, Human Resources Development, and Accounting.
+Concentrations are available in Accounting, General Management, Global Context, Health Services Management, and Pharmaceutical Industry.

-- No GMAT if you have a 3.30 or greater undergraduate GPA. - Up to six M.B.A. credits may be taken in your undergraduate senior year at no additional cost (based on full-time enrollment of 12 undergraduate credit hours in the semester in which the M.B.A. course(s) are taken).
+- No GMAT if you have a 3.00 or greater undergraduate GPA. - Up to six M.B.A. credits may be taken once a student has achieved senior status with an overall gpa of 3.30 at no additional cost (based on full-time enrollment of 12 undergraduate credit hours in the semester in which the M.B.A. course(s) are taken).